Vittorio Osvaldo Tommasini

 About the Artist

-Vittorio Osvaldo Tommasini or Farfa (1881-1964) was known as painter, ceramist, photographer, poster artist and poet.
+Vittorio Osvaldo Tommasini or Farfa (1881-1964) was known as a painter, ceramist, photographer, poster artist and poet.
 He was the author of many books of colorful caricature and bizarre subject matter.
-In his early career he was painting in the impressionistic style typical of other artist in this time period, but always with a tendency to be less academic in composition.
-His Italian and French Cityscapes would depict the daily life in the city or a walk through a city park with people living life.
+In his early career he painted in the impressionistic style used by many artists of his time, but always with a tendency to be less academic in composition.
+His Italian and French Cityscapes depict daily life in the city or a walk through a city park with people living life.
 He usually signed his paintings V. Tommasini.